 Continue reading the full article and find out more about, including common signs, causes, risk factors, and treatments.
 A glucometer is essentially another term for Blood Glucose Meter.
 To accurately test your blood sugar levels, you can use one of the best blood sugar monitors at your home itself.
 You may be able to tell if you are hypoglycemic or hyper with symptoms related to each, however, one can never be certain about their blood levels without testing them with the best blood glucose meter.

-Diabetic Retinopathy is known as the most common form of diabetic eye disease, and it usually affects people who have had diabetes for a significant number of years.
+What is Diabetic Retinopathy?>Diabetic Retinopathy is known as the most common form of diabetic eye disease, and it usually affects people who have had diabetes for a significant number of years.
 It mainly occurs when changes in blood glucose levels cause changes in retinal blood vessels, and in some cases, these vessels will swell up and leak fluid into the rear of the eye.
 Also, this condition can particularly become dangerous by increasing the risk of blindness if it is left untreated.
 There are three different types of Diabetic Retinopathy disease they are:

 - Background Retinopathy: